Multi-fidelity data fusion through parameter space reduction with applications to automotive engineering: Parameter space reduction

 \subsection{Nonlinear level-set learning method}

 This method seeks a bijective nonlinear transformation $g_{\text{NLL}}:\mathcal{X}\rightarrow \Tilde{\mathcal{X}}\subset\mathbb{R}^{m}$ to capture the geometry of level sets and parametrize them in a low-dimensional space.
 To this end in~\cite{zhang2019learning} they employ reversible networks (RevNets)~\cite{chang2018reversible} to learn the transformation $g_{\text{NLL}}$.
 The designed loss function uses samples of the gradients of the target function to encourage the transformed function to be sensitive to only a few active coordinates.
-In~\cite{gruber2021nonlinear} they introduce a variation of such loss function in the context of PDEs.

-To construct the RevNet the following architecture~\cite{haber2017stable}, which is reversible by definition, is used:
+To construct the RevNet, the following architecture~\cite{haber2017stable}, which is reversible by definition, is employed:

 where $u$ and $v$ are partitions of the states, $h$ is a scalar time step, the matrices $K$ contain the weights, $b$ represent the biases, and $\sigma$ is the activation function.
 We remark that the original coordinates and the transformed ones are split in two in $u$ and $v$.